-I eat them with a few fresh berries and maybe a poached egg on the side if I want a little extra protein for a tough morning workout.
-Enjoy!
+Every couple of weeks I make a quadruple batch and freeze most of them so I can pull a couple out whenever I want.
+Eat them with fresh berries or maybe a poached egg on the side if you need a little extra protein after a tough morning workout.

 Makes six 4 – 5” pancakes.